 This process will not suit everyone

 Arbitration is suitable for married and de facto couples who have separated.
 It may not suit circumstances where there is significant disagreement about facts as asserted by each party.
-Nor will it be the preferred process where there are issues about disclosure of financial information.
+Nor will it be the preferred process where there are issues about parties complying with their obligation to fully disclose financial information.
 You should therefore seek legal advice about whether your matter is suitable for arbitration.

 Damien Greer and Wendy Miller are trained Arbitrators and can provide further information to those people interested in this process.